MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/deploying-playfab-multiplayer-server-builds.md

 Get-Command -Module PlayFabMultiplayer| Get-Help
 ```

-The PowerShell module, like all of the SDKs, requires you to specify the PlayFab titleid you want to manage, and to provide a developer secret key to authenticate.
+The PowerShell module, like all of the SDKs, requires you to specify the PlayFab `TitleID` you want to manage, and to provide a developer secret key to authenticate.

 You can get this information through **Game Manager** -> **Settings** -> **Secret Key**.
 Some examples of using the PowerShell module are shown below.